Your benefits as an Energy Institute member

 By working for a renewable energy firm primarily dedicated to delivering clean power to un-electrified communities, I am making a substantial contribution to the journey towards achieving a net zero carbon footprint.
 Bringing green energy to these underserved areas leaves little space for high-emission energy sources.

-Edita Adamcikova MEI Chartered Energy Manager, ESG Director, Viridor — London, UK
+Edita Adamcikova MEI Chartered Energy Manager, ESG Director, Viridor — London, England

 My inspiration for working in energy